Kshitijkc/Udacity-Deep-Learning-Nanodegree-Projects/README.md

 # Udacity Deep Learning Nanodegree

-This is the project done by me during this Nanodegree program.
+These are the projects done by me during this Nanodegree program.

 This repository contains project related to my Udacity's [Deep Learning Nanodegree](https://in.udacity.com/course/deep-learning-nanodegree--nd101) program.
 It consists of a bunch of notebooks for various deep learning topics.
 The notebooks lead you through project done on various networks such as convolutional networks, recurrent networks, GANs and Reinforcement Learning.